-If you open the Settings app and go to General -> Accessibility, there is an option "Reduce Motion," that will turn off many of the motion effects in iOS7 and iOS8 (like the big moving transitions between apps and your home screen.)
-It will also disable your moving backgrounds that make the iPhone interface look more layered (icons floating over the background) because it makes some people dizzy2.
+If you open the Settings app and go to General -> Accessibility, there is an option "Reduce Motion," that will turn off many of the motion effects (like the big moving transitions between apps and your home screen.)
+It will also disable your moving backgrounds that make the iPhone interface look more layered (icons floating over the background) because it makes some people dizzy.

 All of these effects take more processing power, and if you have an older phone, the increased burden on your processor can cause a higher power draw.

 In that same quick-access menu (drag up from the bottom of your screen,) you can set the screen brightness.
 Set this to the lowest level that is still comfortable to view.